 Microgreen Blackout Period for the Home Grower

-You may have come across the term blackout period in articles about growing microgreens, or seen the term in seed catalogs, or product listings in online stores.
+You may have encountered the term blackout period in articles about growing microgreens or seen the term in seed catalogs or product listings in online stores.

-Blackout period is a nebulous term in that it's talked about but never explained in any detail; authors assume the reader has an understanding of its purpose and how to go about it.
+The blackout period is a nebulous term in that it’s talked about but never explained in detail; authors assume the reader understands its purpose and how to go about it.

-The microgreen blackout period is a length of time in which trays of microgreens are either stacked or covered to exclude light from the seeds.
+The microgreen blackout period is when trays of microgreens are stacked or covered to exclude light from the seeds.

 Listen to an Audio Version of the Article